The Conflict at a Glance

 Who (are the main combatants): The Syrian Armed Forces and militia groups loyal to the Bashar Assad regime versus a diverse and disjointed opposition.
 Some rebel groups, such as the Free Syrian Army, have drawn on defections from the Syrian Armed Forces for strength, while emerging Islamist groups have relied heavily on support from foreign fighters.
 Infighting has increased within and between opposition groups.

 What (are the major aims and events): Armed conflict began in 2011 when Arab Spring protests demanding greater rights and freedoms were met with brutal repression by government forces.
-More than 100,000 have died in fighting between pro-government forces and opposition factions.
 President Assad remains in power.
 A chemical weapons attack that was widely ascribed to the Assad regime, but which it vehemently denied, killed more than 1,000 in 2013.
 In 2014 the Islamic State stepped up attacks in Syria, declaring a caliphate in captured territory from Syria in the northwest to the eastern Iraqi Diyala province.
-The conflict produced a grave humanitarian crisis and displaced millions of Syrian civilians, producing more than three million refugees.
+The conflict led to a grave humanitarian crisis and displaced millions of Syrian civilians, creating nearly 4.8 million refugees and 6.8 million internally displaced persons.

 2015 In the first half of the year, non-Islamist rebels made inroads in northeastern Syria while Islamic State dominated the central region.
 The Assad regime was confined largely to its strongholds of Damascus and Aleppo.
 In September Russian forces joined the conflict to support President Assad.
 Russian air and ground support enabled government forces to take new territory.
 A roadmap for peace was agreed upon by coalition powers at a November 11-14 meeting in Vienna.
 The UN Security council agreed to the plan and Syrian rebel groups expressed tentative support.